tonywu6/devcontainer-1/README.md

 Base image is [mcr.microsoft.com/devcontainers/rust:bookworm].

 [fnm] is the tool for Node, and [Rye] for Python.
-Both are built from scratch through `cargo install` in a separate build stage.
+Both are built from scratch through `cargo install` in a separate build stage (as an exercise).

 Default versions of Node and Python are installed.
 To override, set the `NODE_VERSION` and `PYTHON_VERSION` build args.